Elementary and Middle School

 The SISU Program promotes each student’s positive attitude towards mathematics and positive self-image as learners of the subject.
 It also develops communication, interaction, and cooperation skills.
 Mathematical learning is a goal-oriented and persistent pursuit where the students take responsibility for their learning.

 The SISU Program guides the student’s understanding of the usefulness of mathematics in their own lives and more broadly in society.
 The emphasis is on the development of the student’s capacity to use and apply mathematics in a versatile manner.

 Environmental studies is an integrated subject which comprises knowledge of biology, geography, physics, chemistry and health education and which includes the perspective of sustainable development.

 Viewpoints of both natural and human sciences are integrated into environmental studies.
 In environmental studies, the students are considered a part of the environment in which they live.
 Respect for nature and a life of dignity in compliance with human rights are the basic principles in teaching and learning in the SISU Program.

 The students learn to acquire, process, produce, present, evaluate, and appraise information in different situations.
 The instruction is founded on scientific information, and attention is paid to the development of critical thinking.

-Environmental studies focuses to the ecological, cultural, social, and economic dimensions of sustainable development.
-A key objective of SISU Program’s Sciences studies is to guide the students to understand the impacts of choices made by humans on life and the environment, today and in the future.
+Environmental studies focus on the ecological, cultural, social, and economic dimensions of sustainable development.
+A key objective of the SISU Program’s Sciences studies is to guide the students understanding of the impacts choices made by humans on life and the environment, today and in the future.